 Mitchell Institute (Education Policy) – Portland, ME

 The Mitchell Institute works to improve the likelihood that young people from every community in Maine will aspire to, pursue and achieve a college education.
-The summer fellow works as a Research Assistant on several Maine-focused, policy-oriented education research projects, using a blend of quantitative and qualitative research methods.
-The fellow joins a small, collegial staff in the office in downtown Portland.
-The fellow will collect and distribute data on a variety of education indicators using Excel and Access databases, creating infographics and maps with data, and advising staff on social media, design, office technology, etc.
+The summer fellow works as a Project Assistant on several Maine-focused, policy-oriented education research projects, using a blend of quantitative and qualitative research methods.
+The fellow will collect data on national and state education indicators; research promising practices in encouraging student aspirations; and conduct an annual college student and alumni survey using Excel and Access databases.
+The fellow will attend meetings and conferences and connect with partner organizations in the process of learning about nonprofit management.

-Preble Street and the Preble Street Maine Hunger Initiative advocate for solutions to end hunger in Maine and help low-income households move toward greater economic self-sufficiency.
-The fellow will help expand access to USDA federal nutrition programs such as the Food Supplement Program and the Summer Food Service Program in Maine.
-The fellow will also support the work of Preble Street soup kitchens and food pantry—the largest emergency food service delivery operation in northern New England—distributing 550,000 nutritious meals three times daily through soup kitchens and emergency food boxes for individuals and families who are homeless or living in poverty.
+Preble Street and the Preble Street Maine Hunger Initiative (MHI) advocate for solutions to end hunger in Maine and help low-income households move toward greater economic self-sufficiency.
+The summer fellow will help expand access to USDA federal nutrition programs such as the Food Supplement Program and the Summer Food Service Program in Maine and support the work of Preble Street Food Programs—the largest emergency food service delivery operation in northern New England—distributing nutritious meals and emergency food boxes for individuals and families who are homeless or living in poverty.
 The fellow will develop an understanding of the causes and effects of hunger and poverty, the emergency food system and public policy around hunger including government benefit programs, as well as volunteerism, community organizing, and group facilitation.

 - Increasing Food Supplement Program participation among seniors and working families, through outreach and application assistance at food pantries and senior housing facilities and recruiting and training volunteers;